fbpx

 Serve A Statement Ingredient

-This year, many of us aren’t able to do a big holiday gathering, but trust that there is a silver lining.
+This year, many of us won’t be able to attend a big holiday gathering but trust that there is a silver lining.
 Specifically, you can take that budget and splurge on your small group if you have the means.

-Do something that feels decadent, like serving caviar and bubbles, in-season seafood like Dungeness crab, or even this Oysters With Pomegranate Mignonette Granita (aka our current obsession).
+Do something decadent, like serving caviar and bubbles, in-season seafood like Dungeness crab, or even this Oysters With Pomegranate Mignonette Granita (aka our current obsession).

 Thanksgiving Holiday Food And Wine Pairing Tips